Timothy D. Ritchie

 Psychology, Social Cognition, Emotion, Autobiographical Memory, Subjective Well-being, Organizational Behavior, Stress

-In August 2014, Dr. Ritchie joined the Department of Psychology at Saint Xavier University as chairperson.
+In August 2014, Dr. Ritchie joined the Psychology Department at Saint Xavier University as chairperson, and earned tenure in July, 2017.

-From 2009 to 2014, he earned tenure at the Department of Psychology, University of Limerick, Ireland.
+From 2009 to 2014, he earned tenure in 2012 at the Department of Psychology, University of Limerick, Ireland.

-From 2007 to 2009, he was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.
+From 2007 to 2009, Dr. Ritchie was a research and teaching fellow at the Center for Research on Self and Identity, School of Psychology, University of Southampton, England.

 In 2006, he earned a Ph.D. in Social and Industrial-Organizational Psychology from Northern Illinois University; a M.A. in Clinical Psychology from Roosevelt University Chicago (1999); and, a B.S. in Psychology with a Philosophy minor from Loyola University Chicago (1997).

-Dr. Ritchie collaborates with scholars locally and internationally.
-He is a peer reviewer for more than 30 scientific journals, an action editor for 3 journals, a lead author and a coauthor on more than 40 peer-reviewed journal articles, encyclopedia entries, and book chapters; he frequently presents at conferences and as a guest lecturer.
+Dr. Ritchie collaborates with scholars locally and internationally, is a peer reviewer for more than 30 scientific journals, and an author to +50 peer-reviewed journal articles, encyclopedia entries, and book chapters.

 - PSYCH 300: Statistics for the Social Sciences